LawrieCape/niko-test/src/pages/products/workstation-cranes.md

     pdfs: []
     title: Free Standing Bridge Cranes
     videos: []
-  - body: >-
-      Ceiling mounted light cranes are an ideal solution for applications where floor space is at a premium.
+  - body: "Ceiling mounted light crane\r\n\nCeiling mounted light cranes are an ideal solution for applications where floor space is at a premium.
 The light crane can be suspended directly or dropped down from the existing ceiling or building support beams.
 The Niko C2 range has a wide variety of suspension brackets to enable the light crane to be suspended from virtually any roof structure.
-The major advantage of this type of system is that the floor space is kept clear of supporting stanchions, enabling free movement underneath the light crane.
+The major advantage of this type of system is that the floor space is kept clear of supporting stanchions, enabling free movement underneath the light crane."

-      **NOTE:** The roof support points must be tested and approved by a structural engineer to ensure they can sustain the weight of the load and light crane.
     images:
       - imageAlt: ceiling mounted light crane
         imageUrl: /img/ceiling_mounted_bridge_crane.jpg